michael-nix/Other/BADMATH/A Slower, Less Accurate Error Function.md

 \Phi(t) = \int f(t) \; \mathrm{d}t \approx \frac{2}{T} \left (\frac{t}{2} + \sum_{n\,=\,1}^{n_\mathrm{max}} \frac{T}{2\pi n}\mathrm{e}^{-\frac{1}{2} \sigma^2(2\pi \frac{n}{T})^2} \sin\left(2\pi \frac{n}{T} t\right) \right ) + C
 ```

 But uh oh, that constant of integration has come to taunt us.
-But thankfully cumulative distribution functions have really easy boundary conditions: at left infinity they're zero, and at right infinity they're one.
+Thankfully cumulative distribution functions have really easy boundary conditions: at left infinity they're zero, and at right infinity they're one.
 So we can just take a look at a graph of our function, and see where the ends end up.

 <p align="center">
     <img src="./figures/cdf offset determination.png" width="75%"><br>